rohitkumarshaw72/Sudoku/README.md

 # Sudoku
-To validate Sudoku and to solve it
+To validate Sudoku and to solve it in PHP.